Check out our new lower rates.

 2. Curb Appeal Landscaping

 When choosing landscaping elements, keep the design of the home in mind, along with the size and slope of the lawn.
-A large lawn might look wonderful with shrubs that would likely overwhelm a smaller one, while eye-catching flowers might look perfect in front of a cottage-style dwelling but get lost in the shuffle in front of a big home.
-For curb appeal landscaping, also consider how its design moves guests in an attractive way to the front door, perhaps wending along the walkways.
+A large lawn might look wonderful with shrubs that would likely overwhelm a smaller one, while eye-catching flowers might look perfect in front of a cottage-style dwelling but get lost in the shuffle in front of a big modern home.
+For curb appeal landscaping, also consider how its design moves guests to the front door, perhaps wending along the walkways.

 Entire books can be written on curb appeal landscaping options, so enjoy exploring!
 While doing so, don’t forget how attractive window boxes full of blooming flowers can look.
-Consider integrating native flora and fauna, which have already adapted to your local climate and soil conditions and should thrive in your yard.
+Consider integrating native flora, which have already adapted to your local climate and soil conditions and should thrive in your yard.
+This can be a plus in terms of being low maintenance and not needing additional watering.

 3. Upgrade Windows and Shutters

 For a significant change in the look of a home, consider a brand-new style of windows.
-Options include eye-catching casement windows that are hinged to open horizontally through the use of a crank.
+Options include eye-catching casement windows that are hinged to crank open.
 With these windows, one side stays in place while the other side opens like a door.

 Awning windows can be another interesting choice.
 With this style, the window swings open from the bottom while the top part stays fixed in place.
 Bay windows can also really make a difference in curb appeal.
 Also consider new shutters, perhaps ones that complement a newly painted front door.